zoren/todomvc/examples/vanilla-es6-sqlite-wasm/README.md

 # Vanilla ES6 sqlite-wasm • [TodoMVC](http://todomvc.com)

-> A port of the [Vanilla JS ES6 Example](https://todomvc.com/examples/vanilla-es6/), but using SQLite WebAssembly as it's store.
+> A port of the [Vanilla JS ES6 Example](https://todomvc.com/examples/vanilla-es6/), but using SQLite WebAssembly as its store.

 ## Installation